As part of the Code4CT program, we host “Code Conversations” in which tech professionals share their stories.

 What is required for me to speak at a Code Conversation?

-You need to be on a technology related career path.
+You must be on a tech-related career path.

 Once you have been a speaker, you can become a:

 What is the role of a mentor?